noobshow/terms/privacy/global.md

 ### 11. Stripe as a Data Processor.

-We may collect, use and disclose certain Personal Data about Customers when acting as the User’s service provider.
-Our Users are responsible for making sure that the Customer’s privacy rights are respected, including ensuring appropriate disclosures about third party data collection and use.
-To the extent that we are acting as a User’s data processor, we will process Personal Data in accordance with the terms of our agreement with the User and the User’s lawful instructions.
+We may collect, use and disclose certain Personal Data about Customers when acting as the User's service provider.
+Our Users are responsible for making sure that the Customer's privacy rights are respected, including ensuring appropriate disclosures about third party data collection and use.
+To the extent that we are acting as a User's data processor, we will process Personal Data in accordance with the terms of our agreement with the User and the User's lawful instructions.

 ### 12. Updates to this Privacy Policy and Notifications.

 We may change this Privacy Policy.
-The “Last updated” legend at the top of this Privacy Policy indicates when this Privacy Policy was last revised.
+The "Last updated" legend at the top of this Privacy Policy indicates when this Privacy Policy was last revised.
 Any changes are effective when we post the revised Privacy Policy on the Services.

 We may provide You with disclosures and alerts regarding the Privacy Policy or Personal Data collected by posting them on our website and, if you are a User, by contacting You through your Stripe Dashboard, email address and/or the physical address listed in Your Stripe account.
 You agree that electronic disclosures and notices have the same meaning and effect as if we had provided You with hard copy disclosures.
 Disclosures and notices in relation to this Privacy Policy or Personal Data shall be considered to be received by You within 24 hours of the time they are posted to our website or, in the case of Users, sent to through one of means listed in this paragraph.